ietf-wg-cellar/ebml-specification/specification.markdown

     EBML ID:        [42][F3]
     Mandatory:      Yes
     Multiple:       No
-    Range:          -
+    Range:          >0
     Default:        8
     Element Type:   Unsigned Integer
+    Description:    The EBMLMaxSizeLength is the maximum length in octets of the expression of all Element Data Sizes to be found within the EBML Document.
+To be clear EBMLMaxSizeLength documents the maximum 'length' of
+                    all Element Data Size expressions within the EBML Document and not the maximum 'value' of all Element Data Size expressions within the EBML Document.
-    Description:    The maximum length of the sizes you'll find in this file.
-This does not override the element size indicated at the beginning of an element.
-Elements that have an indicated size which is larger than what is allowed by EBMLMaxSizeLength SHALL be considered invalid.
+                    Elements that have a Element Data Size expression which is larger in octets than what is expressed by EBMLMaxSizeLength SHALL be considered invalid.

 Element Name:   DocType